prettytrippy/UnsafetyNet/README.md

 With this in mind, I present UnsafetyNet, the world's first deep learning library with no error checking.
 No matter what you do (assuming the code compiles), you will never see a single error message when running this code (except for multiple SEGFAULTs).
 This is deep learning, done right.

 Everything here is written in C, the perfect language.
 Your tensor has rank -1?
 Sounds good.
-Your activation function doesn't even exist?
+That layer's activation function doesn't even exist?
 We'll make do.
 When you fail, you fail straight into bare metal, the way [God](https://www.bell-labs.com/usr/dmr/www/) intended.

 Have fun!